Chapter 2: Of Heart and Home

 “I don’t have all day, bird girl,” snarled a man who was waiting on her to finish corking his sleeping draught.
 If he hadn’t already paid, she would have gladly asked him to leave.
 Lissa scowled at the man, stoppering his bottle with a forceful smack of her palm and handed it over.

 He left without another word, leaving her to organize the table that had never been clear a day in her life.
-She steadied herself and breathed in the deep smell of the shop: lavender and sage.
+She steadied herself and breathed in the deep smell of the shop.
+The burning remnants of lavender and sage steadied her.

-“Lissy!” a high-pitched voice yelled as the owner of the voice rushed through the shop to her work bench.
+“Lissy!” a high-pitched voice yelled as its owner rushed through the shelves.

 “Oh, sorry,” Ella muttered with a wave of her hand.
 The motion was meant to right the mess she’d made, but the glass of the bottles shattered, and the salts caught fire.
 Quickly, Lissa doused the flames and repaired the bottles with a short, unspoken incantation.
 Her little sister frowned as the cracks healed themselves and the flames snuffed out.